harvesthq/api/Authentication/OAuth 2.0.md

 Upon authentication and authorization, the user will be redirected back with a URL containing an authorization code.
 This code must then be exchanged for a refresh and access token using a server-side request and the client's secret key.

 The user is redirected back to the redirect_uri parameter you passed after authorization.
-An example URL with whitespace and newlines added:
+An example URL:

     https://myapp.com/some_path?code=Ao%2ByCqyGInOKuHVIMkwZGlk%2Nvq9Kt3eDGBpKvZnvWP4latLD6umv2dD76C100YbSABOEwUFqieosQRjNH7qvsA%3D%3D&state=optional-csrf-token